Coherence (film)

-Coherence is a 2013 American surreal science fiction psychological thriller film directed by James Ward Byrkit in his directorial debut.
+Coherence is a 2013 American science fiction psychological thriller film written and directed by James Ward Byrkit in his directorial debut.
 The film had its world debut on September 19, 2013, at Fantastic Fest and stars Emily Foxler as a woman who must deal with strange occurrences following the close passing of a comet.

 Plot

-On the night of Miller's Comet's passing, eight friends in Northern California reunite for a dinner party at the home of spouses Mike and Lee.
-One of the guests, Emily, hesitates over whether to accompany her boyfriend Kevin on an extended business trip to Vietnam.

-To the party-goers' dismay, their friend Amir has brought Laurie along with him.
+On the night of Miller's Comet's passing, eight friends gather for a dinner party at the home of couple Mike and Lee.
+Emily is hesitant to accompany her boyfriend Kevin on an extended business trip abroad.
+Amir has brought Kevin's ex-girlfriend Laurie, who flirts inappropriately with Kevin.

-Laurie is Kevin's ex-girlfriend, who flirts inappropriately and wants Kevin back.

-During dinner, the conversation becomes strained by the animosity between Emily's close friend Beth and Laurie, compounded when Laurie antagonizes Emily by bringing up a ballet role she lost by waiting too long to decide.

-As a power outage occurs, Mike and Lee bring candles and several boxes of different colored glow sticks to use for light.
-The friends each take a blue glow stick, then venture outside where they see the comet passing overhead.
-The entire neighborhood has gone dark except for one house that still has power.
-When they go back inside, they notice a broken glass no-one remembers damaging.
-Beth's husband Hugh and Amir decide to go to the lit-up house and ask to use their phone, as Hugh's brother insisted Hugh call him if "anything strange" were to happen.
+A power outage occurs.
+Mike and Lee get out candles and colored glow sticks.
+The friends each take a blue glow stick and venture outside, where the neighborhood is dark but for one house that has lights.
+Back inside, they notice a broken glass no one remembers damaging.
+Amir and Hugh decide to ask to use the phone at the lit-up house, as Hugh's physicist brother had insisted Hugh call him if "anything strange" were to happen during the comet's passing and as no one's mobile phone has a signal.

-When Hugh and Amir return, both have face wounds and are carrying a box which turns out to contain a ping-pong paddle and photographs of everyone, including one of Amir that could only have been taken that night, with numbers written on the backs.
-Hugh, deeply upset, reveals that he looked into the other house and saw a table set for a dinner party with eight places.
-The group realize the other house is an alternate version of the one they are in.
-Emily writes down the numbers from the box on a notepad, looking for a pattern, but cannot find one.